Quantum-Science-for-Fundamental-Physics/pt100reader/README.md

 	- Choose name of data spreadsheet + auto generate one based on date + time
 	- Save data on dedicated database (Lab Pi)
 - GUI Mechanics
-	- Allow ablity to click to select graph, mouse wheel to scroll, click + drag to move, left/right arrows, and double-click to reset view to default
+	- Allow ablity to click to select graph, left/right arrows, and double-click to reset view to default
 	- Save/Load data to disk dynamically for large runtimes (to avoid running out of memory)
 		- only if memory use becomes an issue, profile later